ManjiriSDS/Mentorness-Internship-Project/README.md

 ### 📽️ Presentation Video
 I’ve also created a presentation video summarizing my work and insights from the project.
 Watch it to get a comprehensive overview of my journey.

-📊 [📽️ View the PowerPoint Video](https://youtu.be/BDb794ltNOY?si=d12-6T7RX6ZDcCrO) <!-- Add link to your PowerPoint video -->
+[View the PowerPoint Video](https://youtu.be/BDb794ltNOY?si=d12-6T7RX6ZDcCrO) <!-- Add link to your PowerPoint video -->

 ---